 Radial Ply – A tire with cords running radially from bead to bead (90 degrees to center-line of the tire).
 Radials have the addition of one or more belts under the tread to strengthen and stabilize the tread.

-Radial runout – Up and down movement of a wheel assembly.
+Radial Runout – Up and down movement of a tire and wheel assembly.

 Rayon – A fiber used in tire construction made from cotton or wood pulp by chemical process.

 Retread – A tire with the letter “R” before the three letter code indicates the tire as a retread.
 Performance Plus Tire does not sell retreaded tires!

 Revolutions Per Mile – (R.P.M.) – The number of revolutions that the mounted tires will make in one mile, at rated load and inflation.

 Ribs – Part of the tire tread design created by grooves running circumferentially around the tire.

 Rolling Resistance – The resistance of a tire to free rolling.

 Roll Out – Term used for drag tire circumference, and is the number of inches the tire rolls before it has traveled back to its initial starting point.

 Section Height – The height of a tire measured from the rim to the outside measurement of the tread.